systems-rg/systems-rg.github.io/wss22.md

 * **Financial support**: Lodging will be provided at the IIT Delhi campus free-of-charge.
 Some funds are also available for reimbursing travel expenditure.

+> Please note that we will NOT give any certificate of completion and will NOT provide recommendation letters to graduate schools or otherwise for participating in the WSS.

 ## Tentative topics